 When I’m feeling diplomatic, I can see that the show probably embraces what most love about the series.
 Monsters, Geralt being gruff, Yennefer being hot, and a lot of fighting in between.

-When I (temporarily) let go of my Nordic neutrality, all I see is one of my favorite book series being reduced to generic fantasy replacing layered characters and a complex story with blood and boobs.
+When I (temporarily) let go of my Nordic neutrality, all I see is one of my favorite book series reduced to generic fantasy, replacing layered characters and a complex story with blood and boobs.

 But I’m in the minority.
 The show is clearly a huge success.

 In any case, the fact that I dislike the adaptation doesn’t mean I don’t see the value in it being such a hit.
-The sales of both books and games have skyrocketed and a lot of people are finding their way to this fantastic story through the Netflix adaptation.
+The sales of both books and games have skyrocketed.
+That’s great!

-If you’re one of them, Welcome to The Witcher World.
-I hope you’ll enjoy it as much as I have.
+If you’ve found your way to this blog because of the adaptation, Welcome to The Witcher World; I hope you’ll enjoy it as much as I have.